ansys/pydpf-composites/doc/source/index.rst

 PyDPF Composites
 ----------------

-A Python wrapper for Ansys dpf composites.
+A Python wrapper for Ansys DPF composites.
 It implements classes on top of the DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
 This module can be used to post-process fiber reinforced plastics and layered composites, and to implement custom failure